 If you aren’t constantly testing your pricing strategy, you can be leaving money on the table.

 All too often we cringe when that great sales call switches gears toward budget and pricing.
-Today we’re going to break down some pricing strategy examples and show why you should be discussing it early in your sales funnel.
+Today we’re going to break down some pricing strategy examples, and show why you should be discussing them early in your sales funnel.

-Maybe we take a deep breath or we start back peddling or rambling before spitting out those numbers… Well, it’s time we embrace the opportunity to easily differentiate between a potential client and one that simply can’t fit our cost into their budget.
+Maybe we take a deep breath, or we start back peddling, or rambling before spitting out those numbers… Well, this 2021, we should embrace the opportunity to easily differentiate between a potential client and one that simply can’t fit our cost into their budget.

 While it may be slightly antiquated, there is an undeniable need to find out if the budget will be an issue with a potential client early on.
 After all, why waste your time (and theirs) if the lead is totally unqualified?